deco3500/factopia/README.md

 **factopia** is a visual social news network, that facilitates the distribution of verified news and information

 ## Concept
+### Issue
+  Nowadays people are constantly bombarded with a lot of news.
+  Whenever a short piece of news is posted,

+  Verification of news, especially news related to current events

+### Solution
 The user's experience with the app is similar to a space trip around the 'univers of news and information'

 ## Team